 Europe is at the forefront of all areas of contemporary astronomy, thanks, in particular, to the flagship ground-based facilities operated by ESO, the pre-eminent intergovernmental science and technology organisation in astronomy.
 The challenge is to consolidate and strengthen this position for the future.
 This will be achieved with a revolutionary new ground-based telescope concept, the European Extremely Large Telescope (E-ELT).
-A majestic 42 metres in diameter, it will be the world's biggest eye on the sky.
+With a majestic primary mirror almost ~40 metres in diameter, it will be the world's biggest eye on the sky.